 Temporal change of ground temperature at different depths.
-The wave is damped, but other simply ‘moving into the earth’ at a constant speed.
+The wave is ‘moving into the earth’ at a constant speed.

 Measuring the time difference between the maxima for different depths lets us determine the ‘speed of propagation’ of this wave – its wavelength divided by its period.
-Actually, the speed depends in a simple way on the thermal diffusivity and the period as I show below.
+The speed depends in a simple way on the thermal diffusivity and the period as I show below.

 But this gives me an opportunity to cross-check my assumption for diffusivity: I need to compare the calculations with the experimentally determined delay of the maximum.
 We measure ground temperature at different depths, below our ice/water tank but also in undisturbed ground:

 Temperature measured with Pt1000 sensors – comparing ground temperature at different depths, and the related ‘lag’.
 Indicated by vertical dotted lines, the approximate positions of maxima and minima.
 The lag is about 10-15 days.

 The lag derived from the figure is in the same order as the lag derived from the calculation and thus in accordance with my assumed thermal diffusivity: In 70cm depth, the temperature peak is delayed by about two weeks.